-Designers starting their work with personas often ask how many of them are necessary for a project.
-I often stumbled upon the numbers 3 to 7 (though handling more than three primary personas becomes difficult), but this depends heavily on the project.
-I think a vague answer makes more sense: as few as possible, but as many as necessary to cover all relevant needs.
+Anyone who has just started working with personas often wonders how many are needed for a project.
+Often in my research, I've come up with the number 3-7 (though more than three primary personas become difficult), but of course, that depends heavily on the project.
+A less concrete answer makes more sense: as few as possible, but as many as necessary to cover all relevant needs.

-There are no limits to creativity, and a couple of templates are available.
+There are no limits to creativity when working with them.
+There are countless templates for personas.
 Here are some of my favorites: